-This Treating Patients with C.A.R.E. faculty development course provides a conceptual model and specific techniques that guide all staff members to communicate in ways that will enhance satisfaction and encourage patient partnership.
+This Treating Patients with C.A.R.E. faculty course provides a conceptual model and specific techniques that guide all staff members to communicate in ways that will enhance satisfaction and encourage patient partnership.
 It is designed for everyone whose work can impact patients’ and family members’ impressions of the care organization.
 Participants use their own experiences in health care to identify staff actions that make a difference.
 Essential skills are organized into a four-point model: Connect, Appreciate, Respond, and Empower (C.A.R.E.).

 In addition to a focus on the content and facilitation of the Treating Patients with C.A.R.E. workshop they will teach, participants learn and practice feedback skills as they observe one another’s practice workshop presentations.
 IHC has developed a model for providing feedback that participants will practice with one another and will use when they lead workshops.

-The Treating Patients with C.A.R.E. faculty development course includes discussion of practical issues around implementation of training, securing management buy-in, ideas for reinforcing training principals and the nuts-and-bolts of conducting effective presentations.
+The Treating Patients with C.A.R.E. faculty course includes discussion of practical issues around implementation of training, securing management buy-in, ideas for reinforcing training principals and the nuts-and-bolts of conducting effective presentations.